-Act 1: Michael, Nick and Stephen are best friends in a small Pennsylvania town.
+Act 1: Michael, Nick and Steven are best friends in a small Pennsylvania town.
 They have been drafted into the Vietnam war and will leave the following day.
-Today, Stephen is marrying his girlfriend (pregant by another man).
+Today, Steven is marrying his girlfriend (pregnant by another man).
 At the wedding, it becomes clear that Michael feels a forbidden love for Linda, the girlfriend of Nick, his best friend.
-Nick, the gambler, makes daring and dangerous wagers-- as he drives, and at the wedding.
+Nick, the gambler, makes daring and dangerous wagers - as he drives, and at the wedding.
 After the wedding, Michael and Nick take one final deer hunting expedition.
-On this expedition, Michael reminds Nick of the mantra of the hunt-- "One shot"-- the perfect, beautiful kill.
-To Michael, the hunt is like a religious consumation.
+On this expedition, Michael reminds Nick of the mantra of the hunt - "One shot"- the perfect, beautiful kill.
+To Michael, the hunt is like a religious experience.
 He is the leader of the three and "The Deer Hunter" of the movie's title.
 Nick makes Michael promise, in case Nick dies, not to leave him there.
 Michael promises to bring him home.